TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/attack/rocket/README.md

     - detonate_collision: Runs if there is a non-air block 1.7 blocks above the Rocket Projectile Visual (Zombie), simulating a crash-explosion (as opposed to a detonation).

-    - end_of_loop: Runs at the end of a Titan's Gun attack cycle to set tags and scores.
+    - end_of_loop: Runs at the end of a Titan's Rocket attack cycle to set tags and scores.

     - loop: Runs at 20Hz off Titans who are Rocketing, creating the body's animation.